 It almost goes without saying that your trade show booth is an essential part of catching the eyes of passersby.
 Recognizable branding, attractive design, and attention-grabbing graphics are all important for bringing traffic to your booth.

 Not only does your booth need to bring people in, but it needs to keep them there.
 Your exhibit should be planned with traffic flow and visitor pathways in mind, ensuring that attendees are strategically funneled through your booth and can easily find everything they need.
-The layout of your booth should also accommodate any features or activities that you need, such as product displays, A/V equipment, demo space, entertainment, storage space, and meeting space.
+Have your staff positioned strategically near your booth entrances to welcome attendees into your booth.
+Remember this tactic when designing your booth, and ensure your booth layout allows for you to properly position your trade show booth staff strategically.

 At Cardinal Expo, we work with you to determine the best layout and design for your booth, with 2D and 3D renders along the way so you can make sure you have everything you need to succeed.
 Our experts will make sure your exhibit is attractive, functional, and eye-catching so you’re prepared to make the most of your show.